-The online game business consists of the development, operation and licensing of massively multiplayer online games ("MMOGs"), which are interactive online games that may be played simultaneously by hundreds of thousands of game players, and Web games, which are played over the Internet using a Web browser.
-Changyou currently operates several MMOGs in China, including the in-house developed Tian Long Ba Bu ("TLBB").
-Changyou's majority-owned subsidiary 7Road.com Limited ("7Road") jointly operates its Web games DDTank and Wartune (also known as "Shen Qu") with third-party joint operators, and also directly operates Wartune through its Website.
-DDTank and Wartune are two popular Web games in China.
+The online game business consists of the development, operation and licensing of massively multiplayer online games ("MMOGs"), which are interactive online games that may be played simultaneously by hundreds of thousands of game players, Web games, which are played over the Internet using a Web browser, and mobile games.
+Changyou currently operates several MMOGs in China, including the in-house developed Tian Long Ba Bu ("TLBB"), and developed, and primarily jointly operates with third-party joint operators, DDTank and Wartune (also known as "Shen Qu"), which are two popular Web games in China.

-Basis of Consolidation and Recognition of Noncontrolling Interest
+Basis of Consolidation